bossley9/nvim/README.md

 If future updates are made to this configuration, pulling the latest commits and opening `neovim` will automatically install any new plugins.

-> While almost everything is automated by install, I can't guarantee everything with [`coc`](https://github.com/neoclide/coc.nvim)
-> will work immediately. `coc` is pain to get running and requires the majority of resources,
-> but it's really the only good alternative for auto completion, auto imports, defintions,
-> tag searching, etc for Typescript.
+**While almost everything is automated by install, Coc extensions need to be installed manually**.
+Coc is the best alternative for auto completion, auto imports, defintions, tag searching, etc for Typescript.

->
-> And yes, I tried vanilla nvim with ctags, but the tags seem to be very lacking.
+You can install Coc extensions with the command `:CocInstall extName`.
+Below are a list of extensions I always install:
+- `coc-css`
+- `coc-json`
+- `coc-tsserver`

-> If you are running this in iterm in OSX, you will need to enable mouse reporting
-> in iterm's preferences in order to have mouse support.
+If you are running this in iterm in OSX, you will need to enable mouse reporting in iterm's preferences in order to have mouse support.

 ## About <a name="about"></a>